OsbornePro/NovaKey-Daemon/README.md

 ### `nvclient` – reference/test client

-A simple CLI client that speaks the **v3 NovaKey protocol**.
+A simple CLI client that speaks the **v3 NovaKey-Daemon protocol**.
 It’s useful for:

 * Testing the daemon.
 * Experimenting with passwords and device IDs.